JD(U) expels Prashant Kishor and Pavan Varma after they questioned Nitish Kumar’s stand on CAA

 On Tuesday, Kumar had claimed that Kishor was inducted in the JD(U) on Union Home Minister Amit Shah’s request.

 The Janata Dal (United) on Wednesday expelled party Vice President Prashant Kishor and national spokesperson Pavan Varma, PTI reported.
-This came days after their recent criticism of party chief and Bihar Chief Minister Nitish Kumar’s stand in the Citizenship Amendment Act.
+This came days after their recent criticism of party chief and Bihar Chief Minister Nitish Kumar’s stand on the Citizenship Amendment Act.

+“Thank you Nitish Kumar,” tweeted Kishor.
+“My best wishes to you to retain the chair of chief minister of Bihar.
+God bless you.”

 On Tuesday, Kumar had claimed that Kishor was inducted in the Janata Dal (United) on Union Home Minister Amit Shah’s request.
 Kishor, who is also a political strategist, accused Kumar of lying.
 The chief minister had pointed out that Kishor was working as a political strategist for several parties, and indicated he might want to quit the Janata Dal (United).